pjkundert/community-coin/README.txt

   Under Community Currency financing our final /*$Z''$ Score is 5.08, implying an S&P rating of BB*/ (improvement of 2 full S&P ratings).

+5.2 The Z''-Score and Wealth Monetization
+─────────────────────────────────────────

+  An attractive feature of the Altman Z''-Score is that it can be computed using publicly available data.

+5.2.1 Monetization Cost Computation ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  Every act of monetizing wealth to produce credit balances entails risk of default that must be mitigated.
+These risks have costs which should naturally borne by the beneficiary of the credit balance as either up-front or regular fees, as appropriate.

+  Using something like the Z''-Score to compute the risk (and hence fees) is one possible way to implement automatic, decentralized calculation of these fees, and move away from centralized attestation to a completely decentralized system of wealth monetization.

 6 Conclusion